2017 Wedding Guide | Toledo City Paper

 We had our rehearsal dinner at Mancy’s Bluewater Grille in Maumee.
 The food and the service were both amazing!
 One of our groomsman keeps telling us it was the best meal he’s ever had and is dying to take a road trip up to Maumee to eat there again!

 We both feel very blessed to have had such a smooth planning process.
-Our parents are the best and were very supportive with what we wanted to do every step of the way!
+Our parents are the best and were very supportive of what we wanted to do every step of the way!

 Amanda at Bartz Viviano was wonderful to work with on our decor.
 She not only helped us pick out the most gorgeous flowers we’ve ever seen, but she helped us pick out and rented to us several other pieces of decor that really pulled our whole reception together.
 We also ordered a few items off of Etsy, like our “welcome” sign and our guest book.